CAP Award for Water Research

-Submissions for the CAP Award for Water Research are accepted anytime during a given year.
+Submissions for the CAP Award for Water Research are accepted anytime during a given year through the form below.
 The deadline for submissions is June 1.
-Research submitted for this award should focus specifically on water issues that affect Central and Southern Arizona and the Colorado River.
+Research submitted for this award should focus specifically on water issues that affect central and southern Arizona and the Colorado River.
 Papers can focus on legal, economic, political, environmental, or water management issues, as well as any other issue that might be of interest to CAP or Arizona water users.
 Priority will be given to Colorado River issues.

 First Place: $1,000